allmonday/composition-oriented-development-pattern/readme.md

 This solution should support the following features:

-- asynchronous
+- Asynchronous
 - The definition of multi-layer data structures and can easily expand related data
-- global context, scoped context
+- Global context, scoped context
 - The ability for each layer to have a hook to operate the data after the descendant data are resolved
 - Pick the required fields
 - Avoid N+1 queries